-Concordia University provides placement assistance to Lutheran Church-Missouri Synod (LCMS) church career candidates and to public and private teacher education candidates through the Director of Church and Education Career Services.
-Career services include maintenance of a candidate information file (sometimes called a "placement" file) which is sent to prospective employers at the request of the student.
-While career services are often referred to as "placement" services, no guarantees are expressed nor implied that Concordia University will find employment for graduates and Concordia University does not assume responsibility for finding such employment.
-All candidates, regardless of program, are responsible for providing and submitting the necessary paperwork for their information file to the Church and Education Career Services Office prior to the time they are seeking employment assistance.
-Career services for LCMS church career candidates are conducted in conjunction with the Board for Higher Education in St. Louis, MO.
+Concordia University provides placement assistance to Lutheran Church-Missouri Synod (LCMS) church career candidates and to public and private teacher education candidates through the Director of Placement.
+Services include maintenance of a candidate information file (sometimes called a "placement" file) which is sent to prospective employers upon request of the employer or at the candidate's request.
+While these services are often referred to as "placement" services, no guarantees are expressed nor implied that Concordia University will find employment for candidates, and Concordia University does not assume responsibility for finding such employment.
+All candidates, regardless of program, are responsible for providing and submitting the necessary paperwork for their information file to the Placement Office prior to deadlines set forth by the Placement Office.
+Placement assistance for LCMS church vocation candidates is conducted in conjunction with the Board for University Education in St. Louis, MO.

-Students from all other programs are assisted by Career Services.
+Student from all other programs are assisted by Career Services.